 Fellows complete a four-year combined Anatomic and Clinical Pathology residency or a three-year residency in pathology or dermatology prior to the program.
 Salaries are commensurate with your level of training.

 Applications are accepted on a rolling basis between July 1 and December 31.
 Your application should include the academic year for which you are applying, the date of application submission, the Standardized College of American Pathologists application, curriculum vitae, personal statement, three letters of recommendation, and your United States Medical Licensing Examination transcript.
 Application should be sent via regular mail or email to:

-Associate Professor of Pathology and Dermatology
+Professor of Pathology and Dermatology

 Director, Dermatopathology Fellowship Program